Functional-SVD for Heterogeneous Trajectories: Case Studies in Health

 \subsection{Functional Clustering}

 Next, we connect FSVD with the clustering of heterogeneous functional data, aiming to group the functional objects $X_i$ into distinct clusters \citep{wang2016functional}.
-A classic approach in the literature involves projecting the functional objects $X_i$s onto a collection of basis functions \citep{james2003clustering,kayano2010functional,giacofci2013wavelet}, transforming the functions into vectors that enable the application of various clustering procedures.
-Since these procedures require a prior selection of basis functions for the projection, \citet{chiou2007functional,peng2008distance} adopted data-driven methods to determine basis functions using eigenfunctions derived from FPCA.
-Here, we develop a new method for functional clustering using the intrinsic basis functions developed in Section \ref{sec:feature}.
+A classic approach in the literature involves projecting $X_i$s onto a collection of basis functions \citep{james2003clustering,giacofci2013wavelet}, transforming the functions into vectors that enable the application of various clustering procedures.
+Since these procedures require a prior selection of basis functions for the projection, \citet{chiou2007functional,jacques2013funclust} adopted data-driven methods to determine basis functions using eigenfunctions derived from FPCA.
+Here, we develop a new method for functional clustering using FSVD.